duman/magic-search/README.md

 ```

 With the results you'll be left satisfied almost always.
 Again, I'm sorry that Linux version doesn't exist but if I don't forget I'll make it real.
 (In fact I can make it function almost the same, but it has flaws.)

+## Is something wrong?
+Open an issue, I'll try to fix it or help you with your problem.
+Do you know the solution already?
+Amazing, go ahead and submit a request.

+Have fun.